Loïc

 Loïc or Loick is a male personal forename chiefly used in Brittany, in western France, and in the Breton community in French-speaking countries.

 Origins

-Loïc is a Breton given name, based on Laou, a Breton diminutive of Gwilherm or Gwilhom (like Bill is a diminutive of William), with the diminutive ending ig (like Billy).
-Non-Breton speaking Bretons often think it is the Breton form of the name Louis.
+Loïc is a Breton given name, based on Laou, a Breton diminutive of Gwilherm or Gwilhom (as Bill or Liam is to William), with the diminutive ending ig (like Billy).
+Bretons who do not speak Breton often think it is the Breton form of the name Louis.

-In Provence, in southeastern France, many think that it actually is "the old Provençal form of Louis", in which case it means "Famed Warrior".
+In Provence, in southeastern France, many think that it actually is "the old Provençal form of Louis", in which case it means "famed warrior".

-Another less well accepted explanation of the origin of the name is that its source is "Loukas", a Greek name meaning "One from Lucania".
-This would group the name with other names that have this root, such as Luke, Luc and Lucas.
+Another less well accepted derivation is from Loukas, a Greek name meaning "from Lucania" (whose usual French form is Luc (see Luke (name)).